 Yes, if inhalation potential

 Skin injuries and diseases account for a large proportion of all occupational injuries and diseases.
-Skin injuries in the hospital environment include cuts, lacerations, punctures, abrasions, and burns.
-Skin diseases and conditions of hospital workers include dermatitis, allergic sensitization, infections such as herpes, and skin cancer.
+Skin injuries in the healthcare environment include cuts, lacerations, punctures, abrasions, and burns.
+Skin diseases and conditions of healthcare workers include dermatitis, allergic sensitization, infections such as herpes, and skin cancer.
 Chemicals can directly irritate the skin or cause allergic sensitization.
 Physical agents can also damage the skin, and skin that has been chemically or physically damaged is vulnerable to infection.11

 The most common and often the most easily preventable of all job-related health problems are skin reactions (dermatitis).11 The skin is the natural defense system of the body: it has a rough, waxy coating, a layer of protein, keratin, and an outer layer of dead cells to help prevent chemicals from penetrating the tissues and being absorbed into the blood.11